FAQ

 The main difference between the two programs is the purpose of each.
 The diagnostic program has an intensive clinical focus to obtain a clear psychiatric diagnosis, whereas the residential program focuses more on community integration and psychosocial rehabilitation.
 The diagnostic program is also a time-limited, 30-day program; whereas the average length of stay for the residential program is 12-18 months.

 Each participant of the diagnostic program will receive a comprehensive discharge plan which may or may not include the recommendation for long-term residential treatment at a treatment center such as ClearView.
 These recommendations will be made by the clinical team and will be reviewed with the family throughout discharge planning.
-It is a large time and financial commitment to attend the residential program at ClearView, and will not be suited for each participant in the diagnostic program.
+It is a large time and financial commitment to attend the residential program at ClearView Communities, and will not be suited for each participant in the diagnostic program.

 The cost of the diagnostic program is $30,000 for 30 days.
 This cost includes all clinical and residential services while in our program.
 There is also a $1,000 refundable security deposit that will be returned upon discharge, barring any property damage.
 We ask that the full amount be paid at the time of admission to the diagnostic program.